Air attacks on HMS Illustrious,

 This heavy armour-piercing bomb punched through the flight deck and burst on hangar deck.
 The hit left a 19in hole in the 3in Flight Deck armour, 1ft to port of the centreline at 131 station.

 Initially assessed in Illustrious's formal Damage Report (Bomb & Shell) as a 500kg (1100lb) bomb, hand-written corrections and an attached memo amended this to 1000kg (2200lbs).
-An independent analysis by US Naval Engineers also disagreed with the original 500kg (1100lb) assessment, stating they believed the bomb to have been an 1000kg “Esau”.
+An independent analysis by US Naval Engineers also disagreed with the original 500kg (1100lb) assessment, stating they believed the bomb to have been a 1000kg “Esau”.

-The warhead went on to burst in the hangar space just 2ft above the 1in strengthened steel hangar deck.
+The warhead went on to burst inside the hangar space just 2ft above the 1in strengthened steel hangar deck.
 It ripped open a 4ft wide hole in the 1in strengthened steel Hangar Deck on the centreline between 128 and 132 stations.

 This blast then tore through the wardroom flat beneath and set afire the cabins abaft 156 bulkhead.
 It also severed the two main electrical runs feeding “X” and “Y” transmitting stations.